Exclusive-Online-Robotics/Robotic-Arm/README.md

 Robotic-Arm
 ===========

-The XOR Robotic Arm (XRA) is a web app used to control a robotic arm over the Internet.
+The Exclusive Online Robotics: Robotic Arm (XRA) is a web app used to control a robotic arm over the Internet.